Luizmontagner/Atlas-Gym/AtlasGym/README.md

     I have added media queries to the contact information.

 * **Verdict**

     The contact information is showing perfectly on all screens.

 #### Lighthouse

 * **Bug**

     The website perfomance is bad because of the images.

 * **Fix**

-    Fisrt I tried to remove the images from the folder and add direct links but it didn't work.
+    First I tried to remove the images from the folder and add direct links but it didn't work.
     Now I replaced the PGN images for JPEG images.

 * **Verdict**

     The perfomance test has improved.

 #### Navbar